shwedberlin/AngularWebApi/README.md

 - Added service to remote api (not yet part of this repo) and some models for it.
 Still in testphase.
 - BreadCrumbs Component
 - Alert timeouts + pause
+- If Remote Api not accessible -> redirect to specific page (Now `PageNotFoundComponent`, shozuld be smth. like `DataServiceNotFoundComponent`)
 - Upgraded to Angular 4.3.x & webpack 3.4.x
 - Added simple "App Loader" animation (css) before Angular app loads.
 - Added new script to `package.json`: npm run profile.
 Generates stats.json for analysing with `webpack-bundle-analyzer`